RinCynar/aGmua/_tabs/about.md

 ## About me?

-I'm Rin' Cynar, you can ca11 me Rinri too.
+I'm [D.K.O.
+Rin aGmua Cynar], you can ca11 me Rinri too.
 <br>
 "I can't quite explain my skills, but I'm good at messing around with things, just playing around with code, making some not-so-perfect graphics, haha.
 In the end, I'm kind of a dabbler in everything but don't excel at anything.
 By the way,